 The first stretch of white sand is Playa Brava, where marine iguanas sun themselves on the warm, soft sand amidst the stunning turquoise waters offshore.
 This is the place to surf, and locals are often spotted hanging ten early in the morning before the mid-day sun sets in.

 At the end of Playa Brava lies Playa Mansa, a protected lagoon where a large colony of marine iguanas lives.
-The calm waters are ideal for swimming or kayaking- boats are available on land for rent by the hour.
+The calm waters are ideal for swimming or kayaking, with boats available for rent by the hour.

 Wildlife found at El Garrapatero makes exploring a mix of active endeavors and observation.
 Sea lions greet sun lovers on the beach, flamingos feed in the lagoon in the mangroves a short walk inland, finches fly in the branches overhead, and the tidal pool off the coast is a great place to snorkel and swim with sea turtles and lions, reef fish, and marine iguanas.

-Located on the northern tip of Santa Cruz opposite Puerto Ayora, Bachas Beach is a small, pristine stretch of sand that is a major sea turtle nesting site in the islands.
+Located on the northern tip of Santa Cruz, Bachas Beach is a popular stop on Galapagos cruises and daytours.
+This small stretch of beach boasts pristine white sand and turquoise waters, and is an important sea turtle nesting site at the islands.

-During nesting season, from January until June, early morning visits lead to discoveries of tracks in the sand.
-Keep an eye out for posting from the Galapagos National Park marking protected areas.
+During nesting season, from January until June, early morning visits lead to discoveries of turtle tracks in the sand.
+Keep an eye out for postings from the Galapagos National Park marking protected areas.

-The swath of land is a swimming beach and the place to find marine iguanas, sally-lightfoot crabs, and flamingos-found in the nearby saltwater lagoon.
-Finches, warblers, gulls, whimbrels, and blue-footed boobies are just a few of the birds that fly overhead and fish in the nearby waters.
+Las Bachas is a pleasant swimming beach where visitors share the crystalline waters with marine iguanas, sea lions and reef sharks.
+Sally-lightfoot crabs hide in lava crevasses, and flamingos can be found in the nearby saltwater lagoon behind the beach.
+Finches, warblers, gulls, whimbrels and blue-footed boobies are just a few of the birds that fly overhead and wade in the shallows.

-Playa de Los Perros, nearby to Puerto Ayora, is reached by a short panga ride from town.
+Playa de Los Perros, nearby to Puerto Ayora, is reached by a short water taxi ride from town.
 The small islet and the nearby pool are the places to find marine iguanas and white-tipped reef sharks.